07740 877 544 email@example.com

 For more than one sign displaying the same message and design, a transfer pattern is the most efficient method.
 There are options for transferring lettering drawings to multiple panels and for this process, a tracing paper pattern will be used.
-Tracing paper allows the hand letterer to draw the design onto paper first, before making any necessary adjustments.
+Tracing paper allows the signwriter to draw the design onto paper first, before making any necessary adjustments.
 Following any adjustments, the lettering and/or design can then be traced at full scale, before transferring to one or multiple panels.

-Place the pattern on top of your panel and move into position.
+Place the pattern on top of your panel and move it into position.
 Using masking tape (or sticky tape), tack the corners of the tracing paper onto the panel surface.

 Make a hinge on one side of the tracing paper by masking a line of tape down or across the tracing paper’s edge.
 This should be even and tight, like the spine of an open book.